aviator001/sqlEdit/README.md

 </code></pre>

 <h4>STEP 3 </h4>
-Basically you need to modify 2 files - put in your database info etc.
-These files are:
 <h4>settings.ini</h4>
+First, you will need to do a one time setup - configure your settings.ini file with the information below and you  mare done with configuration.
 <div>Here is a full last of parameters  that you can set in the settings.ini file.:</div>
 <ul>
 <li>Database Server IP</li>